Effective as of: June 21, 2021

-Request access to the Personal Data we hold on you by emailing email@example.com.
+- Request access to the Personal Data we hold on you by emailing email@example.com.

-Delete or correct your Personal Data.
+- Delete or correct your Personal Data.
 The easiest way to update your account information is via your in-app settings.
-You can also submit a customer support request through our support website herefor Pokémon GO, or here for Ingress.
+You can also submit a customer support request through our support website herefor Pokémon GO, here for Ingress, or here for Harry Potter: Wizards Unite.

-Ask us to stop using your Personal Data, including for marketing and promotional purposes such as tailored rewards, promotions, and other offers, by emailing firstname.lastname@example.org.
-But be aware that sometimes we need to use your Personal Data in order for you to use the Services).
+- Ask us to stop processing your Personal Data, including for direct marketing and promotional purposes such as tailored rewards, promotions, and other offers, by emailing firstname.lastname@example.org.
+But be aware that sometimes we need to use your Personal Data in order to provide the Services to you.

-Complain to a regulator.
+- Complain to a regulator.
 We'd appreciate the chance to deal with your concerns directly so we'd prefer you to contact us first.
-However, if you're based in the EEA and believe that we have not complied with data protection laws, you can complain to our regulator, the UK Information Commissioner’s Office, or with your local supervisory authority.
+However, if you're based in the UK or the EEA and believe that we have not complied with data protection laws, you can complain to your local supervisory authority.

 The law provides exceptions to these rights in certain circumstances.
 Where you cannot exercise one of these rights due to such an exception, we will explain to you why.